 This research takes us from the atomic scale provided by high resolution structural models of viruses and enzymes to complex interaction networks of nucleic acids, metabolites, and proteins that make up a living system.
 A diverse set of analytical, biophysical, biochemical, and chemical biology techniques are used in the discovery process.
 The Bothner lab is part of the Biological Electron Transfer and Catalysis (BETCy) Energy Frontiers Research Center (EFRC), the Thermal Biology Institute, and MSU’s new Keck program in Extreme Microbiology of Yellowstone.

 (1) Cellular response to stress (such as temperature, oxygen, pH, and viral infection) involves numerous networks and signaling pathways.
-We use changes in protein abundance and activity along with metabolomics to elucidate the pathways and networks that control biology.
+We measure changes in protein abundance and activity along with metabolomics perturbations to elucidate the pathways and networks that control biology.
 Activity based protein profiling (ABPP) is a method that has been developed to address the activity level of proteins on a global scale and constitutes a new strategy for functional proteomics.
 Leading edge mass spectrometry and more recently NMR are the pillar of our omics investigations.
 A wide range of projects spanning extremophiles in Yellowstone National Park, response of human the microbiome to arsenic, and hemorrhagic shock are ongoing.